burhan3759/burhan3759.github.io/_posts/2020-05-17-amazing-teachers.markdown

 ## College

 &nbsp; In college I met with awesome gurus, they are not like primary and secondary teachers.
 They care a bit less but they are genuine.
 They teach with pure heart and make sure they deliver it properly.
-I will mention all of them I guess, because these lectures are the one who made me ready for the working world. `Pn Siti Salina, Miss Cheah, Mr Salzatore, Mr Shahab, Mr John, Miss Vasugi`.
+I will mention all of them I guess, because these lectures are the one who made me ready for the working world. `Pn Siti Salina, Miss Cheah, Mr Salvatore, Mr Shahab, Mr John, Miss Vasugi`.
 No bias but my programming teachers are super cool, I am a good programmer now because of them.
 I really need to give this credit to `Mr Salvatore` :man_teacher:.
 He teaches me Java and because of his teaching style I become so good at programming.
 Thank You Teachers.

 ## Special Teachers